Department of Music

 General Program Requirements

 All Master of Music programs require a minimum of 30 credits.
 Each program has a required capstone component.
-Depending on the program, this will be apprentice teaching, a thesis, a project report, or a recital project.
-Students are required to participate in an ensemble during every semester in which they have full-time status.
+Depending on the program, this will be apprentice teaching, a thesis, a recording project, a research project, or an internship.
 Specific requirements are listed under the individual program descriptions.